pulumi/pulumi-hugo/themes/default/content/docs/using-pulumi/crossguard/_index.md

 ---
-title_tag: CrossGuard Guides (Policy as Code)
+title_tag: "Using Pulumi: CrossGuard Guides (Policy as Code)"
-title: Policy as code
 meta_desc: Pulumi's Policy as Code offering, CrossGuard, allows you to set guardrails for resources so
            best practices and security compliance are always followed.
+title: Policy as code
+h1: Pulumi policy as code
 menu:
     usingpulumi:
         identifier: crossguard